fijam/md-rec/README.md

 ### Labelling a recorded MiniDisc by hand

-1. Connect the interface circuit to the remote connector on the MD recorder.
-2. Log in to Raspberry Pi and run the script in manual mode with `./md-rec.py --mode hand`
+With `./md-rec.py --mode hand` you can manually label an already-recorded MiniDisc by hand, one track at a time.

 ### Reading track names from stdin

-In `./md-rec.py --mode stdin` mode you can integrate md-rec with your own software.
+With `./md-rec.py --mode stdin` you can integrate md-rec with your own software.
 Any newline-terminated string piped in will be sanitized to ASCII and saved.
 Send EOF to exit.
+No interactive prompts in this mode.

 ## Limitations